 DBV Technologies to Participate in Upcoming AAAAI 2023 Congress

-DBV Technologies (Euronext: DBV – ISIN: FR0010417345 – Nasdaq Stock Market: DBVT), a clinical-stage biopharmaceutical company, today announced upcoming participation at the American Academy of Allergy, Asthma, and Immunology (AAAAI) Annual Scientific meeting, taking place February 24-27 in San Antonio, TX.
+DBV Technologies DBVTF, a clinical-stage biopharmaceutical company, today announced upcoming participation at the American Academy of Allergy, Asthma, and Immunology (AAAAI) Annual Scientific meeting, taking place February 24-27 in San Antonio, TX.
 Two scientific poster presentations have been accepted on efficacy and safety data from subgroups of patients from the Phase 3 EPITOPE study.
 DBV will also host a booth in the AAAAI exhibit hall (#1826).

 The clinical data to be presented will discuss the efficacy and safety profile of epicutaneous immunotherapy (EPIT) with Viaskin Peanut 250 µg from the Phase 3 EPITOPE study in peanut-allergic children aged 1-3 years with and without certain comorbid atopic conditions.
 One poster compares efficacy and safety data in children with and without concomitant food allergies, while the second poster focuses on children with and without atopic dermatitis.